Between tiny pods of ten and unmanageable campuses of thousands is A Place Beyond.

 The How and Why of the Bubble

 We'll wear masks and distance until we've formed a stable bubble, and then we'll enjoy a relatively normal lifestyle on and around campus.
 We select our campuses to be near major hospital systems and to have access to trails, rock climbing, and lakes on and just off campus.

 Our local county health authority partners review our protocols and request changes in order to marry our framework with local best practices.

 We establish our bubble soon after students arrive using PCR molecular tests, the highest efficacy cleared by the FDA.
-Each week we test our group to make sure we're doing our b
+Each week we test our group to make sure we're keeping a clear eye on community transmission.

 After we bubble and find a normal rhythm during the first month on campus and on the trails and boulders of the surrounding national forest, we'll reassess the covid-19 risk, opening up medium risk activities (take-out, grocery shopping, third party guides) and begin testing every week to mitigate that additional risk.

 Participant admission (and re-admission) to campus

 Prior to heading to campus, participants will be asked to exercise a high level of caution, avoiding congested public settings.
 Participants will be asked to stay home if they are experiencing any symptoms associated with COVID-19.

 Participants will initially arrive on campus in a staggered format, where they will be assigned a window of time to arrive.
 Non-essential visitors will be limited (particularly those not from the geographic region).